 - We don’t have time to play.
 Now, if you teach half day kindergarten I really, truly, understand this.
 I teach full day and I know that even then it can get busy.
 However, if we are expected to meet common core in half day as well as full day, shouldn’t we full day-ers be able to have time for intentional play each day?
 I promise you can still fit in everything else!

-- I will be in trouble if I let the kids play (the saddest one yet!)
+- I will be in trouble if I let the kids play (The saddest one yet!).
 This is something I sadly can’t fix alone and I know this isn’t the teacher’s fault.
 I can only hope that we teachers and parents keep taking a stand for play and its importance, and that those who make the rules will start to see the light!

-A Plea for Play
+A Plea for Play in the Classroom

 So it is not those teachers or individuals that this post is geared for – other than to back you up and encourage you to keep on keeping on, and maybe things will change!